AminMemariani/3d_object_compare/README.md

 - ✅ WebGL-optimized rendering
 - ✅ AR support (iOS/Android)
 - ✅ Cross-platform compatibility

+**Platform-Specific Notes:**
+- **macOS Desktop**: Due to WebView limitations in `model_viewer_plus`, 3D rendering is not available.
+Use `flutter run -d chrome` for full rendering capabilities.
+- **Web Platform**: Requires files to be hosted on a server or use data URLs.
+Local file system access is restricted for security.
+- **Mobile (iOS/Android)**: Full support with local file loading and WebView-based rendering.

 #### 📐 Data Analysis Only (OBJ/STL)
 **Supported for Analysis:**